 A slick, darkly ironic love story - set between Paris and New York - for fans of Junot Díaz

 Claudio, meanwhile, lives in New York with the submissive, quiet, but very wealthy Ruth.
-She makes few demands of him, whilst acquiescing to all his desires and indulging his obsessive, misogynistic nature.
-He meets Cecilia by chance whilst visiting a friend in Paris and these two very different stories collide with transformative consequences.
+She makes few demands of him, while acquiescing to all his desires and indulging his obsessive, misogynistic nature.
+He meets Cecilia by chance when visiting a friend in Paris and their two very different worlds collide with transformative consequences.